the-cyber-boardroom/MGraph-AI__Service__LLMs/docs/architecture/mgraph-ai_service_llms__core-principles-and-architecture.md

 ## 🎯 Vision

-MGraph-AI__Service__LLMs is a production-ready, Type-Safe LLM service that provides a unified interface to multiple LLM platforms, providers, and models while maintaining strong typing, comprehensive caching, and enterprise-grade monitoring.
+MGraph-AI__Service__LLMs is a Type-Safe LLM service that provides a unified interface to multiple LLM platforms, providers, and models while maintaining strong typing, comprehensive caching, and enterprise-grade monitoring.

 ## 🏗️ Core Principles